From pinned billiard balls to partial differential equations: Evolution of pinned billiard balls model parameters

+We will present numerical evidence for our assumption in Section \ref{a9.2}.
+On the theoretical side, our assumption is questionable (see Section \ref{rev1.7}) but we will defend it in Section \ref{rev1.8} as a reasonable compromise between true hydrodynamic model and simplicity.

-when $n$ goes to infinity.
-Here $W(x,t)$ is spacetime white noise and $\mu(x,t)$ and $\sigma(x,t)$ are deterministic functions.
-More precisely, in our discrete model, ``white noise'' is a collection of i.i.d. standard normal random variables.
+In our discrete model, ``white noise'' is a collection of i.i.d. standard normal random variables.
 The way we will formally work with this assumption is to note that

 and